Freight Shipping from Denver to Tacoma

 How much does it cost to ship freight from Denver to Tacoma?

-Full truckload (FTL) rates from Denver, CO to Tacoma, WA currently range from $2,834-$3,493 for a standard dry van load over the 1,318-mile route.
+Full truckload (FTL) rates from Denver, CO to Tacoma, WA currently range $2,834-$3,493 (roughly $2.16-$2.67 per mile over 1,318 miles).
 LTL shipments typically cost $925-$1,520 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Denver to Tacoma?